-In Q1/2023, the Corporation conducted minimal on-ground work on the oxide portion of the deposit.
+In 2023, the Company conducted minimal groundwork on the oxide portion of the deposit.
 While the application for an Exploitation Licence is ongoing, the Environmental Permit that allows ground-based work is effectively suspended.
-The Corporation is unlikely to proceed with any further work on the Neita Sur area, and over the reserve/resource base until the application process is complete.
+The Company is unlikely to proceed with any further work on the Neita Sur area, and over the reserve/resource base until the application process is complete.